BetonQuest/BetonQuest/docs/Compatibility.md

 ### Particle event: `particle`

 This event will load an effect defined in `effects` section in _custom.yml_ file and display it on player's location.
 The only argument is the name of the effect.
 You can optionally add `loc:` argument followed by a location written like `100;200;300;world;180;-90` to put it on that location.
+If you add `private` argument the effect will only be displayed to the player for which you ran the event.

 **Example in _custom.yml_**: